mail us | mail this page

 The four predefined address_match_list names are:

-One of the main uses for address_match_lists is with IP addresses for access control.
-When a given IP address is compared to an address_match_list the list is traversed in order until an element matches at which point processing stops.
+When a given IP address is compared to an address_match_list, the list is traversed in order until an element matches at which point processing stops.
 The action taken will depend on the context of the statement to which it is being applied as shown in the following example:

-If the IP address 192.168.2.47 requests a transfer it does not match the first element but matches the second element and the transfer is permitted, if however the IP 192.168.2.7 requests a transfer it matches the first element which is negated meaning the transfer is denied.
+If the IP address 192.168.2.47 requests a transfer it does not match the first element but matches the second element and the transfer is permitted, if, however, IP 192.168.2.7 requests a transfer it matches the first element which is negated meaning the transfer is denied.
 Because a match stops processing the match order is significant.
-If the above were rewritten to reverse the order then 192.168.2.7 would always be permitted to transfer because the first item always matches:
+If the above were rewritten to reverse the order then 192.168.2.7 would always be permitted to transfer because the first item always matches as shown below:

-The key_id parameter allows the address_match_list to reference a key clause - the match in this case will occur if the keys match.
+The key-name parameter allows the address_match_list to reference a key clause - the match in this case will occur if the keys match.

-Nesting is generally only used with the topology (not currently implemented) and the sortlist statement and the address_match_list behavior is slightly changed.
+Nesting is allowed but is only used with the topology (not currently implemented) and the sortlist statement and the address_match_list behavior is slightly changed.
 Nesting use is described in the context of the sortlist statement.

 Problems, comments, suggestions, corrections (including broken links) or something to add?
 Please take the time from a busy life to 'mail us' (at top of screen), the webmaster (below) or info-support at zytrax.
 You will have a warm inner glow for the rest of the day.